How To Participate In 'Taps Across America' This Memorial Day

 The idea came from a story Hartman did in 2012 about a man from Washington state who plays Taps every day at sunset.

-For more information on how to participate, CLICK HERE.MORE NEWS: Timothy Cardinal Dolan Celebrates Shabbat At Temple Emanu-El In Show Of Support For Jewish Community Amid Rise In Anti-Semitic Attacks
+For more information on how to participate, CLICK HERE.MORE NEWS: Kyrie Irving Blames 'Underlying Racism' After Celtics Fan Arrested For Throwing Water Bottle